starkdmi/BrightXDR/README.md

 > The main idea behind this project is to provide an open source and free-to-use alternative to existing apps that offer similar functionality for a price of up to &euro;20.
 I believe that everyone should have access to powerful tools that enhance their display experience, regardless of their budget.

 ## About
-The app uses MetalKit to overlay the CIImage with a solid color in EDR color space based on the maximum headroom available right over the screen windows.
+The app uses MetalKit to overlay the CIImage with a transparent color in EDR color space over the display windows while applying color blending filter.

 ## Preview
 Both screenshots captured on maximum brightness of display with __Apple XDR (P3-1600 nits)__ preset.